interfused/erec/assets/plugins/social-networks-auto-poster-facebook-twitter-g/readme.txt

 *SNAP Free and SNAP Pro will work ONLY on one site in the WordPress Multisite Environment.
 You can chose which one in the network admin panel.
 *<a href="https://www.nextscripts.com/social-networks-autoposter-wordpress-plugin-pro-multiuser/">SNAP Pro Multiuser</a> is fully compatible with WordPress Multisite Environment.
 It comes with admin panel where you can decide what sites can run SNAP or not

-= Can I use it just for Twitter (Facebook, LinkedIn, Delicious) or it requires all networks to be set? =
+= Can I use it just for Twitter (Facebook, LinkedIn, Pinterest) or it requires all networks to be set? =

 Sure you can use it for just one or two networks.